medialab/sandcrawler/quick_start.md

 });
 ```

-One can easily create a plugin function by writing the following:
+One can then easily create a plugin function by writing the following:

 ```js
 function myPlugin(opts) {